 A very simple design but a very effective look – beautiful shimmering pastel pinks on a square-tipped nail, using the design of the cat as the tip of just one of the nails.
 It would take some time to hand-paint those fur stripes you can see – the detail is amazing.

 We love keeping things simple and what could be more simple than this?
-Cartoon cats are easier to draw (obviously) and these have been cleverly made to stand out by having a black outline around the white shape of the cat.
+Cartoon cats are easier to draw (obviously) and this step by step guide has cleverly made the cat design stand out by having a black outline around the shape of the cat.

 It just helps to make it bolder and brighter, you know?
 Plus it looks cool.
 We love that.
 Obviously.